For librarians

 A small chart shows loans per week over the last eight weeks, so you can see the trend at a glance rather than reading a table.

-The Reports tab with summary cards, a weekly borrowing chart, Most borrowed, and In demand
+The Reports tab with Ask your library, summary cards, a weekly borrowing chart, Most borrowed, and In demand

 Reports.
-The weekly chart and Most borrowed list are the quickest read on how the library is doing.
+Ask your library answers a plain-English question from your live numbers; the weekly chart and Most borrowed list are the quickest read on how the library is doing.

 Most borrowed and In demand